-So how do you find the job that fits your values, means something to you, and is it possible or realistic to hold out for a job like this when the market is super competitive?
-Matching potential employee’s values with the role and company is nowhere near the top of the priority list for most recruiters, so it’s really up to you to figure this whole thing out.
+So how do you find the right job for you- one that fits your values, means something to you, and is it possible or realistic to hold out for the ‘right job’ like this when the job market is super competitive?
+Matching potential employee’s values with the role and company is nowhere near the top of the priority list for most recruiters, so it’s really up to you to figure this whole thing out throughout your job search.

-The thing is, no one is going to understand you and what you need, like, well, you.
+The thing is, no one is going to understand you and what you need in terms of a career path, like, well, you.
 The key to feeling engaged at work is aligning your own personal values with those of your organisation, your team, and your direct manager- when you are all working towards something you believe in, that’s where the magic happens.
 If you select roles that fulfill your basic needs, motives and values as an individual, you will of course be more invested in your work.
 When you’re invested you work harder, are more engaged and the outcome is invariably better.
 Productivity rises, staff turnover decreases, everyone is happy as larry.

-To jump in the driver’s seat to take control of your happiness, and figure out how to find this elusive values match, you need to do a spot of self-reflection, planning and strategic thinking.
+To jump in the driver’s seat to take control of your happiness, and figure out how to find this elusive values match to perhaps land yourself in your dream job, you need to do a spot of self-reflection, planning and strategic thinking.